 A law suspends federal student aid eligibility for students convicted under federal or state law for possession of or sale of illegal drugs (not including alcohol or tobacco).
 If you have been convicted in the past, this does not automatically mean that you are ineligible for federal student aid.
 In order to determine your eligibility, visit the following website and complete the Drug Conviction Worksheet. at http://www.ifap.ed.gov/drugworksheets/1314DrugWorkSheets.html

 Satisfactory Academic Progress

-As of Fall Semester 2011, students are considered to have made satisfactory progress for federal and institutional assistance if the following standards are met: Financial Aid Policy of Satisfactory Academic Progress, Effective Fall 2011.
+Students are considered to have made satisfactory progress for federal and institutional assistance if the following standards are met: Financial Aid Policy of Satisfactory Academic Progress, Effective Fall 2011.